Gonçalo Gregório

-Gonçalo Almeida Gregório (born 14 June 1995) is a Portuguese footballer who plays for Portuguese club União Leiria as a forward.
+Gonçalo de Almeida Gregório (born 14 June 1995) is a Portuguese footballer who plays as a forward for Armenian Premier League club Noah.

 Club career

 Born in Lisbon, Gregório spent most of his youth career in the ranks of local C.F.
 Os Belenenses.
 He never made the first team, but had loans to Vitória FC, G.S.
 Loures and Casa Pia AC, the latter two as a senior in the third tier.

 In June 2016, Gregório rescinded his contract with the team from Belém and joined Leixões S.C. of the Segunda Liga.
 He made his debut on 31 July in a 2016–17 Taça da Liga match against C.D.
 Cova da Piedade.
 He made 13 total appearances for the team from Matosinhos, scoring as a substitute for Kikas in a 2–2 comeback win at home to S.C.
 Braga B on 19 October.
 On 2 January 2017, he went back to the third division on loan to S.C.
 Farense until the end of the season.

 Gregório signed for U.D.
 Vilafranquense on 31 May 2017, on a one-year deal with the option of a second.
 The following January, he returned to Casa Pia.
 He scored 22 goals in 17 games in the first half of 2018–19, including three hat-tricks, of which one was a four-goal haul in a 7–0 win at Redondense FC on 9 December.

 On 31 January 2019, Gregório signed a 31/2-year deal at F.C.
 Paços de Ferreira.
 He played eight games, just one start, as they won promotion to the Primeira Liga as champions.
 On 2 July, he was loaned to S.C.
 Braga for the upcoming season with the option to buy.

 On 24 August 2020, Gregório signed a two-year contract with Polish club Zagłębie Sosnowiec.

+On 1 July 2023, it was announced that Gregório signed with Liga I club Dinamo București.
+On 22 July 2023, he scored his first goal for the club, in the 2–1 loss in the eternal derby against FCSB.
+On 19 August 2023, he scored in the 3–2 away win against Voluntari.
+In the following game, on 26 August 2023, he scored again, in the 1–1 draw against Petrolul Ploiești.
+He was released at the end of the 2023-24 season.

+On 2 July 2024, Noah announced the signing of Gregório from Dinamo București.